 This museum is open and has a large permanent stage designed by the famous Greek painter Spyros Vassiliou, large enough to allow different movements of the dancers.
 It has a seating capacity of 800 people and it is built amidst tall pines.
 The performers dance all kind of traditional dances, from every region and island of Greece.
 They wear traditional, handmade costumes with precious jewelry on them.

 Dora Stratou was born in Athens in 1903 and was coming from a rich family.
-His father was a politician, but unfortunately he was charged of high treason and sentenced to death in 1922, after the Asia Minor Disaster.
-This was a great shock for Mrs Dora Stratou, who left with her family abroad, having lost their fortune.
+His father was a politician, but unfortunately, he was charged with high treason and sentenced to death in 1922, after the Asia Minor Disaster.
+This was a great shock for Mrs. Dora Stratou, who left with her family abroad, having lost their fortune.
 She returned to Greece in 1932.
 She got married and divorced twice.

 In 1952, Mrs. Stratou saw a performance of a Yugoslavian folk ensemble and realized that there wasn't such a group in Greece, apart from the Lyceum of the Greek Women, who was given only two or three performances a year.
 Therefore, she founded a Greek folk ensemble and in 1963, the construction of the National Greek Dances Theatre was ordered.
 Dora Stratou was the president of this Theatre for 30 years.
 She withdrew in 1983 due to ill health and passed away in 1988.